 Unpacking any issues that may have contributed to the onset off their Tinnitus, why their brain is ringing.
 The auditory pathways are hard wired to the limbic system which is where the emotional centre lies in the brain.
 Craniosacral therapy sees symptoms as a signal of the body.
 The body tends to hold tension and emotional conflict deep inside until it is ready to process it.

 Tinnitus treatments are about regular treatments rather than a one quick fix.
 It is a gradual process, as it is about working mechanically and regulating and rewiring the nervous system and brain.
-Our patterns and layered down grooves in our system, are often hardwired and they take time to change, to integrate and to build a new road.
-This program should be received regularly to start with to give the brain and nervous system the best chance to let go, to settle, rewire and maximise the benefits of craniosacral work.
+The patterns and layered down grooves in our system, are often hardwired and take time to change, to integrate and to build a new road.
+To start with, this program should be received regularly to give the brain and nervous system the best chance to let go, to settle, rewire and to maximise the benefits of craniosacral work.
 This program is not meant to substitute any medical examination and people should always consult a Doctor first to exclude any significant underlying pathology.
 Below I have listed two people that cured their Tinnitus with Craniosacral Therapy and have since become Craniosacral Therapist themselves.

 Simon Baker worked in music as a Producer, Audio Engineer and DJ, and was surrounded by loud music for years and as a result developed severe tinnitus, which he assumed was from the continual noise.
 After having his ears checked, a friend recommended Craniosacral Therapy, explaining that it can help with calming the central nervous system which is directly related to the cranial nerves of the ears.
 That turned out to be a life-changing experience for him.
 For more information: https://www.simonbakerholistichealth.com/aboutme/ & Julian Cowan-Hill healed his own tinnitus through craniosacral therapy and has since become a practitioner himself.
 He has written books about Tinnitus and has a youtube video that will give a good understanding of how tinnitus can stay in your system and also how Craniosacral Therapy can help you let go of this.